|

 installation of a lighted scoreboard for McGibbeny Field and the Brookline Knights

 football program.
-A two-level storage building and
+Five years later, a two-level storage building and

-pavilion were also constructed
+pavilion was constructed

-in the upper Sam Bryen complex, ready for the opening of the 2008 Little League
+between the ballfields in the upper Sam Bryen complex.
+It was ready for the opening

 to McGibbeny Field, including